swiftlang/swiftly/DESIGN.md

 ```
 ~/.local/share/swiftly
    |
-   -- bin/
-   |
    -- toolchains/
    |
    -- config.json
-   |
-   – env
 ```

-The toolchains (i.e. the contents of a given Swift download tarball) would be contained in the toolchains directory, each named according to the major/minor/patch version.
-The bin folder would just contain symlinks to whatever toolchain was selected by `swiftly use`. `config.json` would contain any required metadata (e.g. the latest Swift version, which toolchain is selected, etc.).
+The toolchains (i.e. the contents of a given Swift download tarball) would be contained in the toolchains directory, each named according to the major/minor/patch version. `config.json` would contain any required metadata (e.g. the latest Swift version, which toolchain is selected, etc.).
 If pulling in Foundation to use `JSONEncoder`/`JSONDecoder` (or some other JSON tool) would be a problem, we could also use something simpler.

+The `~/.local/bin` directory would include symlinks pointing to the `bin` directory of the "active" toolchain, if any.

 This is all very similar to how rustup does things, but I figure there's no need to reinvent the wheel here.